vnjuguna/javaspark-week-three/README.md

 - Ranger Input of the Animal Sighting
 - Ranger reports whether the animal is endangered or not.
 - If the animal is endangered further fields will be required on whether the animal is healthy, ill or okay.
-- Record a succefull sighting and an exception for incorrect or incomplete inputs.
+- Record a successful sighting and an exception for incorrect or incomplete inputs.
 ## TDD
 - Test the sightings.
 ## Known Bugs
 No known bugs
 ## Licence information with a copyright and date
-email: ...
+email: vionju@gmail.com
 (c) 2023 Violet Version Date 7th June 2023.